tjfontaine/cloudnative/distributed-systems-management/container-orchestration/kubernetes-101/service-broker-tutorial-part-one.md

  We can view the `ClusterServiceClass` resources available:

-Remember a each time a new `ClusterServiceBroker` resource is added to the cluster, the service catalog controller connects to the corresponding broker server to obtain a list of service offerings (small plan, medium plan etc.).
+Remember that each time a new `ClusterServiceBroker` resource is added to the cluster, the service catalog controller connects to the corresponding broker server to obtain a list of service offerings (small plan, medium plan etc).
 A new `ClusterServiceClass` resource will automatically be created for each.

 Let's look at our classes in the broker and in the Kubernetes cluster: